 If you are unable to get an MRI for some reason (claustrophobia, unremovable metal inside your body – pacemaker, clips, hearing aids, etc.), CT scans can serve as a fine alternative as they are able to detect brain tumors as well.
-Your doctor will likely recommend a head MRI first, though, because it is the most clear and detailed scan for your brain compared to EEGs or CT scans.
-MRIs use magnets to capture images, while CT scans use ionizing radiation (which is a minimal exposure to radiation that could increase the potential for cancer in some patients), making MRIs the safer option.
-For a scan of your head and brain, an MRI is the way to go.
+Your doctor will likely recommend a head MRI first, though, because it is the clearest and most detailed scan of your brain compared to EEGs or CT scans.
+MRIs use magnets to capture images, while CT scans use ionizing radiation (which is minimal exposure to radiation that could increase the potential for cancer in some patients), making MRIs the safer option.
+For a scan of your head and brain, an MRI is a way to go.
 For scans of other parts of your body, make sure to ask your doctor about your imaging options, especially CT vs. MRI.

 Without insurance, a brain CT is between $270 – $5000 while a brain MRI is between $1,600 – $8,750.
 Your MRI scan will likely be covered by your insurance if it has been recommended by your doctor.
 Your insurance would only deny your request if a different, cheaper scan could suffice (like a CT scan).
 The best way to save money on your MRI is to go to an independent radiology center to get your scan completed.
 MRIs cost up to 60% less at South Jersey Radiology compared to hospital facilities.

 Getting a head MRI can be scary and stressful.
 At SJRA, our staff of professional and caring radiology specialists are ready to help alleviate your fear and nerves, as well as get you quality results quickly.
 Don’t wait – book your MRI appointment today at any of our following locations:

 - Greentree Office – Marlton, NJ

 - Washington Township Office – Sewell, NJ

 - Turnersville Office – Washington Township, NJ